MillerApps/MillerApps.github.io/_posts/2016-09-06-maroundbutton.md

 permalink: maroundbutton
 ---
 ### MARoundButton
-MARoundButton is a simple UIButton subclass written in Swift 2.2 that allows for easy rounding of UIButtons.
+MARoundButton is a simple UIButton subclass written in ~~Swift 2.2~~ Swift 3.0 that allows for easy rounding of UIButtons.
 MARoundButton supports Interface Builder as well as directly through code.
 MARoundButton is my first open sourced project, albeit a simple one.
 If you are interested in using MARoundButton it can be found on [Github](https://github.com/MillerApps/MARoundButton).

 #### Installation